code-and-effect/effective_datatables/README.md

 *= require effective_datatables
 ```

-# Usage
+# Quick Start

-Below is a minimal example, which we will expand upon later.

-We create a datatable model, initialize it within our controller, then render it from a view.
+All logic for the table exists in its own model file.
+Once that's built, we initialize in the controller, render in the view.

 ## The Model